piliugin-anton/telegram-webapp-contest/README.md

 In production mode server will cache WebApp files in memory for better performance (be careful using this feature).
 Only files with extensions: `html, css, js, json, png, jpg, jpeg, gif, woff, woff2` with size less than **2.5MB**, located in `app/web/build` folder will be cached.
 See [app/routes/static.js](app/routes/static.js) file.

-Server has a special route `/api/error` for errors collecting/error reporting from client/browser, you may see this error messages in server logs.
+Server has a special route `/api/error` for error collecting/reporting from client/browser, you may see this error messages in server logs.

 ### Installation